Privacy-enhanced computer display

 Developed by Mitsubitshi Electric Research Laboratories, a privacy-enhanced computer display allows information that must remain private to be viewed on computer displays located in public areas (i.e. banks, hospitals and pharmacies) by employing the use of both ferroelectric shutter glasses and a unique device driver.

 History

-Prior to the invention of privacy-enhanced computer display by the Mitsubitshi Electric Research Laboratories, several static systems that serve a similar purpose were established.

-Static system is a preventive tool that protects the public computer display without any dynamic alterations to the video stream itself.
+Prior to the invention of the privacy-enhanced computer display, several static systems that serve a similar purpose had already been established.
+These function as tools that protect the public computer display without any dynamic alterations to the video stream itself.
 For instance, a security screen that prevents any users who are not on the right angle to see the display is a static system.
 Another example of the static system is the front polarizer of the LCD screen.
-Such polarizer is removed when the computer display is in "secure use".
-The authorized users who have access to the confidential information need to wear a polarized sunglasses to see the screen.
+Such a polarizer may be removed when the computer display is in secure use, or authorized users must otherwise wear a polarized sunglasses to see the screen.